Skip to content

 2. File → Export… → JPEG.

-Not reliable for every camera DNG.
+Limitation: Not reliable for every camera DNG.
 Multi-layer or huge ProRAW files may fail or look flat.
-Use Photos or Lightroom when Preview struggles.
+Prefer Photos or Lightroom for forty frames.

 mkdir web